skillenza-com/MishMash-India-2020/.github/ISSUE_TEMPLATE/hackathon-submission.md

 ---

 **Before you start, please follow this format for your issue title**:
-TEAM NAME - PROJECT NAME
+TEAM NAME - PROJECT NAME - THEME NAME

 ## ℹ️ Project information
 _Please complete all applicable._